56kcloud/2022-Datathon-SAA-Challenge/docs/bot-template/slack.md

        messages tab*
    * Go to **Manage Distribution** on the left menu
      * Click on **Add to Slack**
+     * You are asked to give the app permissions to access the workspace.
+Click on *Allow*

 1. Test the Integration
    * After the previous step the bot is available in your Slack workspace